-Generally, I tend to avoid politics these days, it’s far too partisan and far uglier than it used to be — but when statements are made, I like them to be supported by facts, and get a bit iritated when they are not – and that applies to politicans on all sides of the debate.
+Generally, I tend to avoid politics these days, it’s far too partisan and far uglier than it used to be — but when statements are made, I like them to be supported by facts, and get a bit irritated when they are not – and that applies to politicians on all sides of the debate.

 So has TfL’s debt soared under the current Mayor?

-TfL came into existance in 2000, with minimal debt, and a much smaller operation compared to the size that TfL is today.
+TfL came into existence in 2000, with minimal debt, and a much smaller operation compared to the size that TfL is today.

 The early years of TfL’s operations were dominated by the PPP dispute, when the government was keen for private companies to take on the cost of long-overdue network upgrades, and to provide the upgrade as well.
 PPP had the advantage of keeping debt costs off the national debt figure — by hiding them within private contracts, but was fatally flawed by how expensive and poorly managed the system was in the long term.